8bitgeek/am100/README.md

 # About

-The aim of this project is to refactor the am100 emulator developed by Mike Noel, such that it becomes possible to run the emualtor on a microcontroller such as an STM32 or so.
+The aim of this project is to refactor the am100 emulator developed by Mike Noel, such that it becomes possible to run the emulator on a microcontroller such as an STM32 or so.

 In general, the goal is to separate the functional concerns of the various